ccoovrey/pegasus_lms/README.md

 # Team Pegasus LMS
-Welcome to Team Pegasus cyber training.
-This is a course designed to provide a strong background in cyber skills used in the off season in Cyber Patriot.
+Welcome to Team Pegasus training.
+This is a course designed to provide a strong background in skills used in the off season.
 Each candidate will choose to learn either Linux or Windows operating systems with networking skills.
 The course will focus in a script based command line approach, hardening the following vulnerabilities: